Reconfiguring motor circuits for a joint manual and BCI task: Methods

 The monkey began each daily session by controlling the cursor with isometric wrist torque in two dimensions (manual control, MC), then progressed to using the aggregate neural activity of two single units to control a cursor in one dimension (brain-control, BC).
 Subsequently, he used the same neural activity to control the BCI in one dimension, while simultaneously using isometric wrist torque of the contralateral forelimb to control the cursor in a second orthogonal dimension (dual-control, DC; Fig \ref{fig1}).

 The random target pursuit task involved the monkey moving the cursor to the target and maintaining the cursor within the target for at least 1s to receive a reward.
 Targets appeared randomly, and a 0.5s break was provided between trials.
 For each trial there was a time-out period of 40s.
 Besides the dimensionality, the task for the manual-control, brain-control and dual-control settings was the same.

 Each day a new pair of units was chosen to control the BCI.
 If directionally tuned units were used that day, units with approximately opposite preferred directions were selected and paired to control the BCI.
+Each unit contributed to positive cursor velocity in the direction most closely aligned with its preferred direction.
+Thus, the contribution of one of the tuned units’ activity was subtracted from the other to determine the cursor velocity.

 In order to ensure decoupling of unit activity and hand control in the dual control task, visual feedback of one of these modalities had to be rotated to achieve independent degrees of freedom on the monitor.
 Since the monkey was overtrained on the manual control task, we made a deliberate decision to preserve the relation between wrist torque and cursor movement.
-Instead, we rotated the visual feedback of the units’ firing rate by 90 degrees relative to their preferred direction, even for units with little to no directional preference.
-This had minimal effect on the changes in tuning angles observed between conditions (Appendix B).
+Instead, we chose to rotate the visual feedback of the units’ firing rate by 90 degrees relative to their preferred direction, even for units with little to no directional preference.
+In other words, the brain control axis was orthogonal to the preferred direction of the control units.
+This choice had minimal effect on the changes in tuning angles observed between conditions (Appendix B).
+The same BCI axis was used for both the brain and dual control trials in a given session.

+We verified performance in dual control was above chance by generating `null' sessions.
+The trajectories the monkey generated were run through the same task logic, but with a new set of randomly chosen targets unrelated to the targets the monkey actually was presented with.
+Performance (success rate) on these `null' trials gives a baseline measure of performance expected through random cursor motion alone.
+We found that 72\% of the sessions had performance significantly above random performance ($\alpha = 0.05$), and most were well above the chance rate.
+Thus in most sessions the monkey does indeed learn the dual control task.
+We also see a statistically significant increasing trend in performance throughout the pooled dual control sessions, which is further evidence the animal is learning to perform the task successfully.

 All units with a mean firing rate above 5 Hz recorded from the hemisphere contralateral to arm movement were analyzed.
 The torque signals were smoothed with a Gaussian kernel of width 300ms and a linear tuning model was fit to each unit’s firing rate as a function of wrist torque.
 Overall performance was quantified as the number of targets per minute acquired throughout the entire recording.